futoin/specs/draft/ftn3_iface_definition.md

 ## 1.8.
 Parameter and result types

-* boolean - true of false
+* boolean - true or false
 * integer - signed integer with 32-bit precision
 * number - float value with 32-bit precision
 * string - string of unlimited length